rexcelluler92/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 * **Additional GitOps Runtime installation**
-  If you have already installed a GitOps Runtime in your account and want to install additional Runtimes on different clusters within the same account, continue with a [simplified installation](#install-additional-gitops-runtimes-in-account) from the Codefresh UI, or use [Terraform](/install-gitops-runtime-via-terraform).
+  If you have already installed a GitOps Runtime in your account, you can install additional Runtimes with the same account on different clusters.
+The installation procedure from the Codefresh UI is similar to first-time install, except that account-level setup such as the Git provider and Shared Configuration Repository are not required for the additional Runtimes, as they are already set up for your account.

-  Git provider and Shared Configuration Repository for example are not required for the additional Runtimes, as they are already set up for your account.
+If you are familiar with [Terraform](/install-gitops-runtime-via-terraform), you can install the GitOps Runtime via Terraform, providing all the required parameters.

 ## Prepare for GitOps Runtime installation

 ### Argo project components & CRDs